* Manufacturers sentiment index -13, non-manufacturers +8

 By Kaori Kaneko and Izumi Nakagawa

-The Reuters Tankan, which closely correlates with the Bank of Japan’s key quarterly tankan survey, showed that optimism among non-manufacturers, including retailers and construction firms, eased slightly this month but looked set to firmly rebound in May.
+The Reuters Tankan, which closely correlates with the Bank of Japan’s quarterly tankan survey, showed optimism among non-manufacturers, including retailers and construction firms, eased slightly this month but looked set to firmly rebound in May.